 Teachers Federal Credit Union offers products and services to both businesses as well as individuals.
 Their checking account comes with no fees and no opening deposit or balance requirements, making it accessible to many people.

-The credit union also offers many other deposit accounts such as IRAs and Money Market and credit cards, and different loans.
+The credit union also offers many other deposit accounts such as IRAs, Money Market, credit cards, and different loans.
 As it’s a federal credit union, you’re covered for up to $250,000 making banking here safe.